-If there’s something you want done around the house – turn the lights down and the music up, open the front door for a delivery, get alerted if a stranger is prowling around your porch – there’s probably a gadget available to do it.
+If there’s something you want done around the house – to turn the lights down and the music up, open the garage door, or get alerted if a stranger is prowling around your porch – there’s probably a gadget available to do it.

 But sometimes, these smart devices aren’t as good at working together as they should be.
 They can be challenging to set up, or they may require you to add additional gear to your

 This is about to change in a big way, thanks to two industry-wide standards, Matter and Thread, developed by Google and more than a hundred other leading technology companies.
 Matter will make devices across major